Saatva Graphite Mattress Topper review in brief

-The graphite Saatva Mattress Topper adds three inches to the height of your mattress, but if that would make your bed too tall, opt for the slightly softer standard foam model or the firmer latex variation as both add 1.5 inches of height.
+The graphite Saatva Mattress Topper adds three inches to the height of your mattress, but if that would make your bed too tall, opt for the slightly softer standard foam model (which we rank amongst the best memory foam mattress toppers) or the firmer latex variation as both add 1.5 inches of height.

 If you're a side or stomach sleeper, you may find the latex version offers better support around your hips than the graphite.
 Meanwhile, if you're on the petite side and prefer a plusher mattress, the standard foam topper will likely suit you the most.
 Heavyweight sleepers might want to consider thicker and firmer alternatives than any of Saatva's offerings, but most sleepers should find what they need here.

 The Saatva Mattress Topper is backed by a limited one-year warranty, which is meager by industry standards.
-However, just like its hybrid and memory foam mattresses, Saatva offers a risk-free trial of 180 days on its toppers, with free returns if you change your mind.
+However, you do get a risk-free trial of 180 days on its toppers, with free returns if you change your mind.

 As mentioned earlier in our review, the Saatva Mattress Topper is available in three different materials.
 This high level of customization means you can select the one that's most suited to your sleep style and preferences.
 Here are the three variations of the topper and who they'd most suit: